ut-entomology/spectool/README.md

-# ut-spectool
+# spectool

-University of Texas' Client for Specify
+Cross-platform app providing tools for managing Specify

+Written in TypeScript and Svelte for Node.js and Electron.

+_WORK IN PROGRESS_